SAB123/Getting-and-cleaning-data-assignment/README.md

     Written using version 3.0.3 of R, version 0.98.501 of R Studio and the Windows 8 operating system.

-##	 INPUT
+###	 INPUT
 Original data taken from the course assignment web-site at https://class.coursera.org/getdata-004/hman_grading/view/courses/972137/assessments/3/submissions and copied to the working directory.
 This in turn came from the accelerometers from the Samsung Galaxy S smartphone at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-##	 OUTPUT
+###	 OUTPUT
  narrow_tidy_data.txt in the working directory

-This contains a general description of the processing of the data as per Community PA Scott Von Kleeck's posting in Readme and Codebook.
+A general description of the processing of the data as per Community PA Scott Von Kleeck's posting in Readme and Codebook.

 ###   Read in the data - assumes files are in working directory